Nashville Personal Injury Lawyer Who Gets Results

 If I’m offered a settlement, can I ask for more money?

 Their offer will fall short of covering all the damages you suffered.
 The insurance company wants to pay you as little as possible.
-An experienced attorney can build a strong case that proves you deserve more than they are offering and negotiate a settlement that meets your needs.
+An experienced Nashville personal injury attorney can build a strong case that proves you deserve more than they are offering and negotiate a settlement that meets your needs.

 What types of damages can I recover for a personal injury accident?

 In order to demonstrate damages, you could present medical bills, evidence of lost income, repairs to a vehicle, and the costs of future treatment.
 More subjective forms of damages also may be available, such as the pain and suffering that you endured.
-It is important to document your injuries to protect your right to compensation after an accident.
+It is important to document your injuries to protect your right to compensation.

 An experienced attorney can work with you to determine your total damages and build a strong case to help you recover compensation.
 The insurance company may dispute the extent of your damages for even argue that were partially responsible for what happened.
-That’s why you need an experienced and aggressive attorney who knows how to fight back.
+That’s why you need an experienced and aggressive attorney who knows how to fight back and can file a personal injury lawsuit on your behalf.

 If you’ve been injured in a personal injury accident in the Nashville area, learn more about how we can help.
-Contact us to schedule a free consultation.
-We can go over what happened, explain your options and answer your questions.
+Contact us to schedule a free consultation with a Nashville personal injury lawyer.
+Attorney Beasley can go over what happened, explain your options and answer your questions.